openshift/openshift-ansible/README.md

 the RPMs provided from dockerproject.org do not provide this requirement, though they may in the future.

+##Branches
+The master branch tracks our current work and should be compatible with both Origin master branch and the current Origin stable release, currently that's v1.3 and v1.2.
+Enterprise branches exist where we coordinate with internal Red Hat Quality Assurance teams.
+Fixes and backwards compatible feature improvements are often backported to the more current enterprise branches.
+The enterprise branches should also be compatible with the corresponding Origin release for users who are looking for more conservative rate of change.

 ##Setup
 - Install base dependencies:
   - Fedora: